sunboyy/repogen/README.md

 	<img src="https://api.codeclimate.com/v1/badges/d0270245c28814200c5f/maintainability" />
 </a>

 Repogen is a code generator for database repository in Golang inspired by Spring Data JPA.
-(WIP)

 ## Features